Promnesia [see within blog graph]

 - I can raise the demand and awareness for data liberation and interoperability

-- other developers implement something similar (and better!)
+- I can inspire other people to implement something similar (and better!)

 As I previously mentioned, one of the meta-goals is modularity, so parts of Promnesia can be plugged in other tools.
 There is still some unused potential for integrating with other open source projects, so I want to take this even further and to the extreme: